gazed/vu/README.md

 Example Games
 ------

-* [Pure Freecell](https://apps.apple.com/us/app/pure-freecell/id1659399857) is freecell coded coded entirely in Go using the `vu` engine.
+* [Pure Freecell](https://apps.apple.com/us/app/pure-freecell/id1659399857) is freecell coded entirely in Go using the `vu` engine.
 * [Floworlds](https://www.floworlds.com) is a strategic puzzle terraforming game coded entirely in Go using the `vu` engine.

 Credit Where Credit is Due